jasherai/oniguruma/README.txt

 * Same interface than standard Regexp class (easy transition!).
 * Support for named groups, look-ahead, look-behind, and other cool features!
+* Support for other regexp syntaxes (Perl, Python, Java, etc.)

 == SYNOPSIS: